Baxi-codes/isl-cmake/README.md

+## ISL CMake port
+This is a CMake port of the Integer Set Library

 isl is a thread-safe C library for manipulating sets and relations of integer points bounded by affine constraints.
 The descriptions of the sets and relations may involve both parameters and existentially